codecheckers/codecheckers.github.io/guide/community-workflow.md

 From our experience, **documentation** is the key.
 A typical measure for a good level of documentation is to provide at least so much information as the author would themselves need after a longer period of time, e.g., 1 year, to run the analysis again.
 Any researcher, even if not familiar with the software stack, should be able to run the workflow and find out if the code works.
-Structured information about the computing environment, such as a [_colophon_](https://github.com/benmarwick/rrtools/blob/master/inst/templates/paper.Rmd#L105) or _"reproducibility receipt"_ in computational notebooks (see [this discussion on Twitter](https://twitter.com/MilesMcBain/status/1263272935197782016?s=09)) are very helpful.
+Structured information about the computing environment, such as a _colophon_ or _reproducibility receipt_ are very helpful, see the [CODECHECK bundle guide](/guide/bundle).

 Common sense shall be applied to decide about the suitable amount of data and to handle big datasets, sensitive datasets with privacy concerns, and long execution times.
 For example, data may be deposited depending on community practices in remote repositories, synthetic data may be used, subsets or preprocessed data may be included, or protected access to information may be provided (e.g. cloud-based data enclaves).